wodby/docs/docs/stacks/cachet/index.md

 This changelog is for Cachet stack on Wodby, to see image changes see tags description on [repository page](https://github.com/wodby/cachet/releases).

+### 1.1.11

+Bugfix: environment variable for redis connection were missing

 ### 1.1.10

 * Cachet rebased on the latest PHP image